dejwk/janet/doc/Manual.md

 you cannot set any such local variables.
 You still can set fields and call methods to change state, though.

+Use native blocks if you have pure-Java boilerplate either at the beginning or at the end of your native method.
+Running Java code in Java will generally be more efficient than calling it via JNI calls.

 ## Static native blocks

-In all but trivial cases, you will want to include some boilerplate native code in your source files, such as include directives or license headers.
-You can so so using static native blocks, that look the same as 'plain' native blocks except that they are defined outside of any method:
+In all but trivial cases, you will want to include raw native code into your source files, such as include directives, license headers, or helper functions.
+You can so so using static native blocks, that look the same as regular native blocks except that they are defined outside of
+        any method:

 ```Java
 public class Main {